-The Directors have the power to appoint any person at any time to the Board in accordance with the Company's Articles of Incorporation and taking into consideration Guernsey Company Law, the UK Code of Corporate Governance, and the AIC Code of Corporate Governance.
+The Directors have the power to appoint any person at any time to the Board in accordance with the Articles and taking into consideration Guernsey Company Law, the UK Code, and the AIC Code.
 Any new Board members must be re-elected at the next AGM following their appointment.
-The Board has adopted a policy whereby all Directors will be proposed for re-election each year and so all Directors will be proposed for re-election at the forthcoming Annual General Meeting.
+The Board has adopted a policy whereby all Directors who are continuing their role will be proposed for re-election each year and so the relevant Directors will be proposed for re-election at the forthcoming AGM.